Heat Diffusion

 File Type Description Last updated

-Heat Diffusion.png preview Preview for 'Heat Diffusion' about 11 years ago, by Uri Wilensky Download
+Heat Diffusion.png preview Preview for 'Heat Diffusion' over 11 years ago, by Uri Wilensky Download

 This model does not have any ancestors.